Consensys/doc.goquorum/docs/Deployment/Ansible.md

 ### Install the role

 The first step to include the role in a `requirements.yaml` with any other roles that you use.
-For example the prometheus exporter roles below will publish system metrics that can be scraped with prometheus
+For example the Prometheus exporter roles below will publish system metrics that can be scraped with Prometheus

 ```bash
 # requirements.yaml